Debbiediamond/DSA-CAPSTONE-PROJECT-1/README.md

 1. **What is the gender distribution in the organization according to regions?**

 2. **Which region and departments should be the main focus based on gender pay gap?**
+- **Region: South West**
+- **Departments: Research and Development, Human Resources and Legal** The management needs to focus on these departments and the southwest region because they are the lowest paid.
 3. **Does Palmoria group meets the requirements which requires manufacturing companiees to pay employees a minimum of $90,000?**
+  **No**, they don't.